Egg omlette (1 piece)

 How to consume Egg omlette without glucose spikes

-Pair your omelette with a side salad of leafy greens, cucumbers, and tomatoes for additional fiber and nutrients.
+Pair your omelette with a salad made of leafy greens, cucumbers, and tomatoes.
+This can add more fiber and nutrients to your meal.

 Find Glucose response for your favourite foods